Chengwen/medguide-ai/REPORT.md

 ### 6.5 AI Smart Summary

 The AI Smart Summary module is designed as an optional LLM layer.
-When `OPENAI_API_KEY` is configured and the OpenAI SDK is available, the app calls the OpenAI Responses API to generate a concise pre-consultation summary for triage staff.
+When `OPENROUTER_API_KEY` is configured and the OpenAI-compatible SDK is available, the app calls OpenRouter with model `minimax/minimax-m2.5:free` to generate a concise pre-consultation summary for triage staff.

 The prompt is constrained by several safety requirements: